OpenEvalProject/evals/manuscripts/elife-32965/v3/manuscript.md

 ## Abstract

-10.7554/eLife.32965.001 The pancreatic islet, a cellular community harboring the insulin-producing beta-cells, is known to undergo age-related alterations.
+The pancreatic islet, a cellular community harboring the insulin-producing beta-cells, is known to undergo age-related alterations.
 However, only a handful of signals associated with aging have been identified.
 By comparing beta-cells from younger and older zebrafish, here we show that the aging islets exhibit signs of chronic inflammation.
-These include recruitment of tnfα -expressing macrophages and the activation of NF-kB signaling in beta-cells.
+These include recruitment of tnfα-expressing macrophages and the activation of NF-kB signaling in beta-cells.
 Using a transgenic reporter, we show that NF-kB activity is undetectable in juvenile beta-cells, whereas cells from older fish exhibit heterogeneous NF-kB activity.
 We link this heterogeneity to differences in gene expression and proliferation.
 Beta-cells with high NF-kB signaling proliferate significantly less compared to their neighbors with low activity.
-The NF-kB signaling hi cells also exhibit premature upregulation of socs2 , an age-related gene that inhibits beta-cell proliferation.
+The NF-kB signalinghi cells also exhibit premature upregulation of socs2, an age-related gene that inhibits beta-cell proliferation.
 Together, our results show that NF-kB activity marks the asynchronous decline in beta-cell proliferation with advancing age.

 ## Introduction